Global Structure in the Presence of a Topological Defect: Defects and Characteristic Structures

-In this section we study the tangential structure consisting of an orientation and a Poincaré dual submanifold $F$ of $w_2$, but unlike for Freedman-Kirby structures, we do not require $F$ to be oriented.
-Guillou-Marin~\cite{GM} first considered this structure and computed its degree-$0$ and $4$ bordism groups.
+In this section, we study the tangential structure consisting of an orientation and a Poincaré dual submanifold $F$ of $w_2$, but unlike for Freedman--Kirby structures, we do not require $F$ to be oriented.
+Guillou--Marin~\cite{GM} first considered this structure and computed its degree-$0$ and $4$ bordism groups.
 Using our methods we recover their results and are able to extend the computation to other degrees.

 The obstruction to finding a characteristic pair where the unoriented submanifold $i\colon F\hookrightarrow M$ is Poincaré dual to $w_2(TM)$ is given as an obstruction to a map $f$ in